Radial Duality Part II: Applications and Algorithms: Radial Algorithms for Nonconcave Maximization

 \subsection{Examples of Radial Duality with Nonconvex Objectives or Constraints}

-Geometrically, upper radial functions all have a star-convex hypograph with respect to the origin~\cite[Lemma 3.1]{Grimmer2021-part1}, meaning that all $(y,v)\in \hypo f$ have $(y,v)/t\in \hypo f$ for all $t\geq 1$.
-Star-convexity has been considered throughout the optimization literature.
+{ We say that a set $S\subseteq \varSpace$ is {\it star-convex with respect to the origin} if every $x\in S$ has the line segment $\lambda x\in S$ for all $0\leq \lambda\leq 1$.
+Geometrically, upper radial functions all have a star-convex{-like} hypograph with respect to the origin~\cite[Lemma 1]{Grimmer2021-part1}, meaning that all $(y,v)\in \hypo f$ have $\lambda(y,v)\in \hypo f$ for all $0 < \lambda\leq 1$\footnote{{ Note this hypograph is not actually star convex since $(0,0)\not\in \hypo f$.}}.} Star-convexity has been considered throughout the optimization literature.
 The structure of optimizing over star-convex constraint sets has been considered as early as~\cite{Rubinov1986}.
-Efficient global optimization of star-convex objectives is possible if star-convexity holds with respect to a global optimizer (see~\cite{Nesterov2006,Guminov2017,Lee2016,Guminov2019,Hinder2020}).
-However, in general, even linear optimization over star-convex bodies is NP-hard~\cite{Chandrasekaran2010}.
-Our model of star-convexity w.r.t.~the origin captures this NP-hard case.
+In general, even linear optimization over star-convex bodies is NP-hard~\cite{Chandrasekaran2010}.
+Efficient global optimization of star-convex objectives is possible if star-convexity holds with respect to a global optimizer (see~\cite{Nesterov2006,Guminov2017,Lee2016,Guminov2019,Hinder2020}). \\